Kong/kongponents/docs/components/table.md

 ### Rows

-`@row:<event>` - returns the `Event`, the row item, and the type: `row`
+`@row:<event>` - returns the `Event`, the row item, and the type: `row` `row-click` - Event is emitted whenever a row is clicked and the row handler is fired, returns the row `data`

 To avoid firing row clicks by accident, the row click handler ignores events coming from `a`, `button`, `input`, and `select` elements (unless they have the `disabled` attribute).
 As such click handlers attached to these element types do not require stopping propagation via `@click.stop`.